hathnv/Angular-cypress/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## API requests and Service

 All the API calls and Authentication maneuvers are found in `AuthService` which is injectable in components and any other service.

 ## Modules

 There are only two modules throughout this app, the `AppModule` module and the `AppRoutingModule`.
 The app module is for all the declarations and imports and the routing module for all the routing.

+## Test App

+Cypress 17 requires Node.js version 16.14.0 or higher
+Run `npm start` to using web on dev environment
+Run `npm run server` to run json server
+Run `npm run cy_test` to open cypress & execute the end-to-end tests Select the .cy.ts files to run the tests